mahermanns/jube-novice/episodes/benchmark_example.md

 GROMACS is a free and open-source software suite for high-performance molecular dynamics and output analysis.

 ::::::::::::::::::::::: instructor
-We use GROMACS for this example, as it is a known code in the HPC community and readily available.
+We use GROMACS for this example, as it is a known code in the HPC community, it is readily available, and from installation to execution needs several steps in a workflow.
 ::::::::::::::::::::::::::::::::::

 ## Preparing the application